 - Provide extension services, technologies and output markets

-The programme aims at reaching over 50,000 farmers and improving the lives of 275,000 people in the six countries.
+The programme aims to reach over 50,000 farmers and improve the lives of 275,000 people in six countries.

-Seven African seed companies from Ghana, Kenya, Malawi, Mozambique, Nigeria and Tanzania, emerged as winners of the inaugural SIP competition which was launched in 2018.
+Five African seed companies from Ghana, Kenya, Malawi, Mozambique, Nigeria and Tanzania emerged as winners of the inaugural SIP competition, which was launched in 2018.
 The companies were selected through a rigorous multi-stage process.

 The companies demonstrated an impressive range of strengths and have great potential for growth and capacity to meet the improved seeds need in SSA.

-The competition was implemented by the AECF with initial funding from Alliance for a Green Revolution in Africa (AGRA) and Syngenta Foundation for Sustainable Agriculture.
+The AECF implemented the competition with initial funding from Alliance for a Green Revolution in Africa (AGRA) and Syngenta Foundation for Sustainable Agriculture.

-The seven companies received funding in the form of grants and concessional loans ranging between USD 250,000 – USD 750,000.
+The five companies received funding in the form of grants and concessional loans ranging between USD 250,000 – USD 750,000.

-They were also provided with technical assistance on business building, market building, technical support, among other areas.
+They were also provided technical assistance in business building, market building, and technical support, among other areas.

 Areas that SIP funding is supporting